-It's Back-To-School time, and teachers all over are prepping for another year spent in the company of fresh eager (yeah, I know, but I'm trying to sound upbeat) faces.
+It's Back-To-School time, and teachers all over are prepping for another year in the classroom.
 Back in prehistoric times, when I was in school, that meant sharpening lots of pencils, trying to get last year's chalk mark remnants off the board, obtaining a stack of clean projector transparencies and duplicator carbon sheets ... ouch!
-Teachers these days do much the same, although we've (thankfully) traded much of that ancient technology for shiny Chromebooks, iPads, and desktop computers.
+Teachers these days do much the same, although we've (thankfully) traded much of that ancient technology for shiny laptops, Chromebooks, iPads, and desktop computers.

-Over the past two school years, I've had the good fortune and privilege of meeting lots of passionate teachers the world over, and many have shared the innovative ways that they are using our FREE Adobe Spark in their classrooms.
-Last year I shared some of these ideas here on this blog, and that post proved so popular that I am posting an update and including additional suggestions that teachers have since shared with me.
+Over the past few years, I've had the good fortune and privilege of meeting thousands of passionate educators the world over, and many have shared the innovative ways that they are using our FREE Adobe Spark in their classrooms.
+Just as I've done the past two years, I've compiled some of my favorite teacher-shared Spark classroom ideas into this post.

 So, in the Back To School spirit, here are 20 teacher-provided ways to use Adobe Spark in the classroom:

 - Speech and language play: Create a Spark Video story with a single picture per page, use big bold clear pictures (ideally isolated on a white or clear background to avoid distractions).
 Have the child go through page by page recording themselves naming the pictured object.
 (Note: Many teachers have asked how to create copies of blank or starter stories.
 You can do this by going to the Projects tab, tapping the project ... symbol, and then selecting Duplicate).